DavidTausend/consulting/README.md

 #### User goals

-- View Portfolio: As a user, I want to view a collection of projects to understand the developer's expertise and experience.
+- As a user, I want to view a collection of projects to understand the developer's expertise and experience.
-- View Certificates: As a user, I want to see the certifications the developer has obtained to validate their skills.
+- As a user, I want to see the certifications the developer has obtained to validate their skills.
-- Contact for Consultation: As a user, I want to contact the developer for consultation services easily.
+- As a user, I want to contact the developer for consultation services easily.
-- Responsive Design: As a user, I want to access the website on any device, including my phone, tablet, or desktop.
+- As a user, I want to access the website on any device, including my phone, tablet, or desktop.

 #### Company goals

-- Showcase Projects: As a company, we want to display our projects in a portfolio to attract potential clients.
+- As a company, we want to display our projects in a portfolio to attract potential clients.
-- Display Certifications: As a company, we want to show our certifications to establish credibility and expertise.
+- As a company, we want to show our certifications to establish credibility and expertise.
-- Engage Users: As a company, we want to provide a contact form to engage users and offer consultation services.
+- As a company, we want to provide a contact form to engage users and offer consultation services.
-- Professional Appearance: As a company, we want to ensure the website has a professional and appealing design to create a positive impression.
+- As a company, we want to ensure the website has a professional and appealing design to create a positive impression.

 ## Design